robertjspencer/robertjspencer.github.io/_posts/2022-07-01-COVID19-NYT-Part2.md

 3. Does a state's education level correlate with its deaths:population ratio?
 5. Overall what are my thoughts?

 In order to answer the questions 1 and 2 above, using the query below, I queried every state's deaths:population ratio and exported the results into an .csv file also containing each states population density (population/km^2) and income inequality [(Gini coefficient)](https://data.oecd.org/inequality/income-inequality.htm).
-[Here](https://github.com/robertjspencer/robertjspencer.github.io/files/8805711/state_info2.csv.xlsx) is the .csv file.
 ```
 SELECT  state_info.state,
         MAX(deaths) AS total_deaths,